vanelsberg/AzureMogoDbDataMigration/README.md

 The methode used here exporting/importing MongoDb data using the MongoDB client tools.
 These script a run from a Docker "mongo:4.4" container.

-The method also assumes you have setup your Nightcout application on Azure using the exelent tutorial *How to setup the Nightscout Diabetes Management Open Source Server on Azure FOR FREE_ by Scott Hanselman* ([see his Youtube link](#appendix)) which essentially is the same as described on [nightscout.github.io/vendors](#appendix)
+Note that the method described below assumes you have succesfully deployed your Nightcout application on Azure using the exelent tutorial *How to setup the Nightscout Diabetes Management Open Source Server on Azure FOR FREE_ by Scott Hanselman* ([see his Youtube link](#appendix)) which essentially is the same as described on [nightscout.github.io/vendors](#appendix).

 It is recommended to run this from WSL on Windows 10/11 or any linux box supporting Docker and/or mongodb.